TryGhost/gatsby-starter-ghost/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/)

-The ghost-frontend `clientSecret` is generally not considered to be sensitive information, and exists so that it can be changed in the event of abuse, so most people commit it directly to their `ghost.json` config file.
+Content API Keys are generally not considered to be sensitive information, they exist so that they can be changed in the event of abuse so most people commit it directly to their `ghost.json` config file.
 If you prefer to keep this information out of your repository you can remove this config and set [Netlify ENV variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) for production builds instead.

 Once deployed, you can set up a [Ghost + Netlify Integration](https://docs.ghost.org/integrations/netlify/) to use deploy hooks from Ghost to trigger Netlify rebuilds.
 That way, any time data changes in Ghost, your site will rebuild on Netlify.

 ## Optimising

 You can disable the default Ghost Handlebars Theme front-end by enabling the `Make this site private` flag within your Ghost settings.
 This enables password protection in front of the Ghost install and sets `<meta name="robots" content="noindex" />` so your Gatsby front-end becomes the source of truth for SEO.

 ## Extra options